iTwin/appui/docs/changehistory/NextVersion.md

 ### Popout widgets

 - Resolved an issue that prevented opening popouts from within an iFrame.
 Please note that sandboxed iFrames still require the allow-popups attribute.
 - Eliminated the logic responsible for containing the popped-out widget's location on the screen.
-Now, when the user closes the widget, it will reappear in the same position it was last closed.
+Now, when the user opens the popout widget, it will reappear in the same position it was last closed.

 ### Fixes